-Don't practice with people who don't speak well.
-The bottom line is that if you are serious about learning Spanish well in any reasonable period of time you cannot spend your time practicing with people who are just hacking away at the language.
+The bottom line is that if you are serious Don't practice about learning Spanish well in any reasonable with people who period of time you cannot spend your time don't speak well. practicing with people who are just hacking · away at the language.